 Life Insurance under the Public Service Management Insurance Plan (PSMIP) (LTD being a component of it) ceases on your last day of employment, subject to a 31 day extension period during which you may convert (without medical examination and regardless of your state of health) to an individual policy.
 This policy is normally offered by Industrial Alliance Insurance and Financial Services Inc.

-See Life Insurance at a Glance for information on policy conversion.
+See Life Insurance FAQ's for information on policy conversion.
 Members of the Executive Plan should refer to the booklet PSMIP - Executive Plan which describes the post-retirement life insurance benefit available to members receiving a continuing pension on leaving the Public Service.

 Under certain circumstances, Life Insurance under the Supplementary Death Benefit can continue.
 Consult Your Pension Plan for related details.